This webpage contains affiliate links. See more details here.

 Want to know what's on the menu?
 Get ready to indulge in some incredible Italian cheeses, perfectly aged cured ham, and bruschetta (with wine, of course!).
 You'll also try trapizzino and pizza paired with beer or wine, and - our personal favorite - cannoli!
 These crispy Sicilian treats are filled with sweet ricotta and served with bubbly prosecco.
 So yummy!

-👉 Reserve this Roman food tour!
+👉 Reserve this private Rome food tour!

 Delicious experience